How to Find Laurel and Hardy’s Music Box Stairs and Address in Los Angeles

 MusicBoxLaurelHardy

-Produced by Hal Roach, “The Music Box” is an important film for many reasons, it is the 1st film to win the Academy Award for Live Action Short Film (Comedy) in 1932.
-In the 5th year of the Oscars they added the category for Short Films separating them into two sections Comedy and Novelty.
-It only lasted four years but comedy had a category at the Oscars, even if it was only for shorts.
+Produced by Hal Roach, The Music Box made comedy history.
+It was the first film to win the Academy Award for Live Action Short Film (Comedy) in 1932.
+Back then, the Oscars had two Short Film categories: Comedy and Novelty.
+This split only lasted four years, but hey — comedy had its moment at the Oscars!

 TheMusicBoxStairsFromTop